shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 An item can only be infused with one spell at a time.
 If you infuse an infused item with another spell, the new spell overwrites the old spell.

 Infused items are infused permanently.
 They don’t lose their infusion when they leave your Tether Range, and they don’t expire after your Spell Duration.
+You may spend 1 hour to un-infuse a spell from an item.

 If the infused spell has range of Self, it targets the active user of the item.
 If the active user changes to another creature during the spell, the target switches to the new active user.
 If there is no active user, it targets no one, but does not end the spell early.

 If the infused spell requires concentration, activating it a second time ends the spell effect of its previous activations.
 It uses the “concentration” of the item, and not the concentration of the user.

+You may dispel a spell cast from one of your infused items as if you had cast the spell.

+### Instant Refill

+At level 3, you can quickly recharge an infused item.
+Once during your turn, you may choose an infused item within your Cast Range and spend spell points equal to the infused spell’s level to refill 1 charge.

 ### Item Upgrading